david-shortman/idc-lang/README.md

 - **Evaluating** the parse tree

-Evaluation occurs in environemnts definied similarly to Scheme-like languages.
+Evaluation occurs in environments definied similarly to Scheme-like languages.

 ## Usage